Taronga Zoo: Males

 Samaki was born in November 2001 to Shiba.
-He is the alpha male of the group since 2021 with Sule acting as his right-hand chimp'.
 Samaki and his brother Shabani were known for years by keepers as the "S boys" when Samaki acted as a supporter for older brother Shabani during various alpha challenges against previous alpha Lubutu.
 Samaki has now successfully taken the alpha role for himself with support in particular from Sule.
 Samaki is the father of Cebele.

 Shabani was born in September 1994 to Shiba.
 Shabani is not very tolerant of the infants in the group and will occasionally redirect aggression towards the females of the group.
 Shabani had attempted many times to oust previous alpha male Lubutu from his position, but his lack of popularity meant the females supported Lubutu during any conflicts, now his younger brother Samaki has taken the alpha male role.

 Furahi was born in February 2003 to Kuma.
 He is one of two adolescent males in the troop and has a close relationship with his mother, Kuma.
 Furahi had offered support to his mother, particularly when his baby brother Fumo was born in 2013.
 Furahi enjoys displaying, like the adult males in the troop and will occasionally harass the females.

 Shikamoo was born in July 2003 to Sasha.
 Shikamoo has a close friendship with Furahi and is often seen bonding with him.
 Shikamoo is protective of his brother, Sule, and is popular amongst the females of the troop, particularly Kuma and Kamili.
 Shikamoo is the father of Fumo.